Pokémon: Reaction to Pokémania

 Aside from the negative reactions, many media also cited alleged beneficial effects of Pokémon.
 It was noted that the video games and the cards require children to read, memorize, calculate, and plan out a strategy.
 Both encourage socialization, and trading Pokémon requires negotiating skills.
 Stephanie Strom wrote in The New York Times that the Pokémon anime taught children "traditional Japanese values – responsibility, empathy, cooperation, obedience, respect for elders, humility".
 Anne Allison interviewed various American parents during Pokémania.
 She found that while most of them were "utterly mystified" about Pokémon, few were overly worried about it, instead meeting the craze with "befuddled acceptance".
 Allison also notes that the Columbine High School massacre occurred during Pokémania (on 20 April 1999), causing violent television, music, and games to be scrutinized.
 Compared to these media, she notes, Pokémon is in fact rather tame.

-In contrast, Pokémon received far less criticism in its native country of Japan.
-Anthropologist Christine R. Yano attributes this to cultural differences, which includes: 1) greater acceptance of exuberant consumerism – to buy is to be a good citizen; 2) less focus on media influence – instead, Japan's educational system, bullying, and dysfunctional families are more often the target of attention; 3) less separation between child- and adulthood – what is suitable for adults is not necessarily considered unsuitable for kids; 4) Pokémon being permeated with kawaisa (cuteness), a hallmark of Japanese culture; 5) Japan's core religions, Buddhism and Shinto, are less moralizing in nature.
-However, Oliver Burkeman wrote in The Guardian that the Pokémon cards were also banned from some Japanese schools.
+Pokémon's rapid rise in popularity resulted in popular conspiracy theories as well as significant governmental and religious scrutiny in Saudi Arabia.
+In 2001, Sheikh Abdulaziz bin Abdullah, the Grand Mufti of Saudi Arabia, issued a fatwa banning Pokémon in Saudi Arabia on the basis that it promotes gambling and that the cards contain symbols resembling "the star of David, which everyone knows is connected to international Zionism and is Israel's national emblem".
+He also claimed that other symbols on the cards promoted Freemasonry and Christianity.
+As a result of this edict, Pokémon products were removed from shops in Saudi Arabia and customs officers prevented them from entering the country.
+In Qatar, Sheikh Yusuf al-Qaradawi likewise issued an edict banning Pokémon, and a UAE religious committee issued a fatwa condemning but not banning it.
+However, in October 2025, Pokémon cards were openly featured at Saudi Arabia's first official card and collectibles festival in Riyadh, which brought together more than 50 vendors from across the country.